January experiences mild temperatures by Europe’s standards at least, but is on average the coldest month in Lisbon.

 Weather in January: What to Pack, What to Wear

-Due to the proximity to the Atlantic Ocean, the temperature in Lisbon never goes below zero in winter
+Due to the proximity to the Atlantic Ocean, the temperature in Lisbon never goes below zero.

 - Average High: 15ºC / 59ºF